RahulBaliyan22/E-commerce/README.md

 for authentication i chose postman becase its a middleware that is highly excepted with node js I use Embedded JavaScript for my frontend
-I gained knowledge about mvc[models views controlles] archrcture
+I gained knowledge about mvc[models views controllers] archrcture

 here is a breif about my project.